Carreau/ipython-wiki/IPEP-3:-Multiuser-support-in-the-notebook.md

 * By default kernels and notebooks will not be shared with other users.
 * Users will have the ability to "publish" notebooks to other users.
 This will allow the other users to download the notebook in different formats.
 * Users will have the ability to "live share" notebooks and their kernels.
 When a user clicks "live share" they will get a private and secure URL they can share with other users.
 These other users can then edit the notebook and run code on the kernel in a Google Docs like manner.
+* Users collaborating in live share mode should be able to chat with either other.